 - While the hotel’s setting on a private island in the Venetian lagoon will be a blessing for most, the location outside the historic city center may be frustrating for some, as you will always need to take the boat shuttle to/from the hotel.
-But let that not put you off since the shuttle runs very frequently and only take 20 minutes to cross the lagoon.
+But don’t be put off by this since the shuttle runs very frequently and it only take 20 minutes to cross the lagoon.

-- As described above, this new JW Marriott flagship hotel features a modern, contemporary style, which somewhat contrasts with the opulence and the beauty in art that Venice and its hotels are known for.
-The buildings of this resort are elegant seaside resort rather than classic Venetian.
+- As described above, this new JW Marriott flagship hotel features a modern, contemporary style, which somewhat contrasts with the opulence, beauty and art that Venice and its hotels are known for.
+The wings of this property feel more like an elegant seaside resort than a classic Venetian hotel.
 If you are looking for an authentic, historic Venetian hotel, then this is not the place for you and you may better opt for a stay at the Gritti Palace or the Aman Canal Grande.

 - While the resorts grounds are spectacular and the decor of the rooms exquisite, I found the lobby style (with its mirror columns and plenty of curtains) somewhat underwhelming, although this is just a matter of personal preference of course.

 - Hotel guest’s entrance to the GOCO Spa (and its swimming pools) is not free: the spa fee is 25 EUR per person for a 3-hour access in the “humid” area (use of vitality pool, sauna, biosauna, hammam) and 35 EUR per person for external guests.